Codification of Staff Accounting Bulletins

 Facts: Company A has received an operating-differential subsidy pursuant to the Merchant Marine Act of 1936, as amended.

-Question: How should such subsidies be displayed in the income statement?
+Question: How should such subsidies be displayed in the statement of comprehensive income?

-Interpretive Response: Revenue representing an operating-differential subsidy under the Merchant Marine Act of 1936, as amended, must be set forth as a separate line item in the income statement either under a revenue caption or as credit in the costs and expenses section.
+Interpretive Response: Revenue representing an operating-differential subsidy under the Merchant Marine Act of 1936, as amended, must be set forth as a separate line item in the statement of comprehensive income either under a revenue caption presented separately from revenue from contracts with customers accounted for under ASC Topic 606 or as a credit in the costs and expenses section.

 Facts: Company B excludes depreciation and depletion from cost of sales in its income statement.